get-chat/web-app/README.md

 ### Change Sentry DSN Key

-If you forked this project and want to keep Sentry integration enabled, please make sure to use your own Sentry DSN key.
+If you forked this project and want to keep Sentry integration enabled, please make sure to use your own Sentry DSN key (https://docs.sentry.io/product/sentry-basics/dsn-explainer/).
 In order to do this, please go to `.env` file and replace the value of `REACT_APP_SENTRY_DSN` environment variable.

 ### Disable Sentry